msetsma/ducky-pad-pro/README.md

 ### 🙅‍♂️ **No Custom Requests**

 - While I’m happy to share these designs and configurations, **I am not your personal CAD designer** or assembly assistant.
-- If you want a case shaped like a spaceship or a configuration that orders your coffee, **you’re on your own.** The provided STEP files are editable—unleash your creativity and make it happen!
+- If you want a case shaped like a spaceship or a configuration that orders your coffee, **you’re on your own.** The provided STEP files are editable, so unleash your creativity and make it happen!
 - **In short**: Feel free to customize, remix, and build on these designs.
 It’s part of the fun of DIY!

 ---